dscpvgcoet/dscpvgcoet.github.io/README.md

-Website for DSC PVGCOET
+# Website for DSC PVGCOET

-Created using React
+Created using React JS and React Router

 Following routes are currently defined :